uuupah/pain27_kb/README.md

 ~~ note ~~

 This guide makes no mention of the backlighting and underglow because I'm writing the guide the night after completing my final board, and I haven't yet updated the firmware to support either yet.
 I will be updating this readme and the firmware files in the near future.

+## acknowledgements
+Meltyburrito aka [screllicopter](https://github.com/ScrelliCopter) gave me a big hand with this board.
+If it wasnt for him, this would probably just be a guide on handwiring this piece of shit, which is much less fun.
+Check out his work, he's made a couple of other stupid keyboards besides this one.